marcusva/py-dynrules/doc/usage.rst

       warrior.do_walk (direction)

 What does the above code do?
-First it checks, whether there is an enemy at the specified direction.
+First it checks, whether there is an enemy at the specified direction the warrior should walk to.
 If it is, and it is weaker than the warrior, the warrior will fight it.
 Otherwise, the warrior will go into the opposite direction to escape a possible fight.
 At last, if no enemy is found at the given direction, the warrior will walk towards it.

 This is a predictable, typical behaviour and sometimes it might happen that, although the warrior is weaker, it will fight the enemy with